 Physician Assistants (PAs) are health care providers who practice medicine with physician supervision.
 PAs provide health care in a variety of practice settings, from family medicine to specialties.

-The ARC-PA has granted Continued Accreditation to the Physician Assistant Program sponsored by Marietta College.
-Continued accreditation is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
+The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation – Continued status to the Physician Assistant Program sponsored by Marietta College.
+Accreditation - Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

-Continued Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
-The approximate date for the next comprehensive review of the program by the ARC-PA will be March 2018.
+Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
+The approximate date for the next validation review of the program by the ARC-PA will be 2018.

 The mission of the Marietta College Physician Assistant Program is to help meet the need for qualified health care providers.
 The program accomplishes this by selecting individuals who have the academic, clinical and interpersonal aptitudes necessary for education as physician assistants.